keeleleek/finnish-word-estonification/README.md

-# finnish-word-estonification
+# Estonification of Finnish words
-Finite state transducer that makes Finnish words more close to their potential Estonian counterparts
+A finite state transducer that makes Finnish words more close to their potential Estonian counterparts.

-The script is done mainly for educational purposes of the author, but could be useful for finding cognates in Finnish-Estonian parallel texts or dictionaries.
+The script was done mainly for educational purposes of the author, but could be useful for finding cognates in Finnish-Estonian parallel texts or dictionaries.

 # Usage
-Load the script into xfst ```hfst-xfst -l finnish-word-estonification.script``` use command ```up``` with Finnish words
+Load the script into xfst ```hfst-xfst -l finnish-word-estonification.script``` and use command ```up``` with Finnish words

-Examples
+# Examples
 "Minä olen uusi eestin kielen opettaja"
 ```
 hfst[1]: up minä